clatisus/clatisus.github.io/content/posts/rust-type-coercion-and-the-dot-operator-explained.md

 ### Least upper bound coercions

-In some cases, Rust needs to perform coercions for mutiple types at once.
+In some cases, Rust needs to perform coercions for multiple types at once.
 This coercion can be triggered by:

 - A series of `if/else` branches.
 - A series of `match` arms.